NikiforovAll/nikiforovall.github.io/_posts/2022-12-08-dotnet-keycloak-blazorwasm-auth.md

     options.ProviderOptions.ResponseType = "id_token token";

     options.UserOptions.NameClaim = "preferred_username";
-    // resource_access.${client_id}.roles was replaced to support ASP.NET Core
     options.UserOptions.RoleClaim = "roles";
     options.UserOptions.ScopeClaim = "scope";
 });
 ```

 Now, we want to be able to use "client roles" as roles in ASP.NET Core Identity in Blazor WASM.
-In order to do that we need to create an additional mapper.
+To do that we need to create an additional mapper.

 1. On the left side bar click on "Clients" item.
 2. Click "test-client"
 3. Open "Client scopes" tab
-4. Click on "test-client-dedicated", should be on tope of the list of scopes
+4. Click on "test-client-dedicated", should be on top of the list of scopes
 5. From the "Mappers" tab, click "Create a new mapper"
    1. specify Name: test-client-roles
    2. specify Token Claim Name: roles